For Academic Year 2022–2023

 2. Visit Undergraduate Admissions to complete your university application.

 The university application for academic year 2022–2023 opens on AUGUST 1.

 Step 2: Apply to the School of Music

 2. Apply to the School of Music via Acceptd® at the link below.

-- All applications should be submitted two weeks prior to the chosen audition date.
+- All applications should be submitted by January 29, or two weeks prior to the chosen audition date, whichever comes first.